teiResa/teiresa.github.io/projects.md

 The links lead to the project sites.
 I intend to put small previews of the other end of the links here in the future.
 They're in no perticular order.

+Also, if you would be interested, I recently enrolled in a bootcamp.
+Click to <a href="https://techkeen.wixsite.com/rwd/"> watch my progress </a> .

 <h2> WebDev & Design </h2>
 <em> Includes illustrations and animations. </em>
 <ul>